 The Hermon Dunlap Smith Center for the History of Cartography offers a variety of programs, including lectures, conferences, workshops, seminars, institutes, fellowships, and occasional exhibitions.
 These activities advance the study of the history of cartography and promote the use of the Newberry’s extensive cartographic collections by a diverse constituency of scholars, teachers, and the general public.

 The Smith Center frequently organizes summer institutes and seminars for K-12 teachers or college and university faculty, supported by the National Endowment for the Humanities.
 Summer scholars participating in these programs explore themes in the history of cartography and related fields through programs of lectures, reading, seminar discussion, and research.
-In summer 2016, the Smith Center is hosting an NEH Summer Seminar entitled “Mapping, Text, and Travel” and in summer 2018, the Smith Center hosted the seminar “Reading Material Maps in the Digital Age.”
+In summer 2016, the Smith Center hosted an NEH Summer Seminar entitled “Mapping, Text, and Travel” and in summer 2018, the Smith Center hosted the seminar “Reading Material Maps in the Digital Age.”
 This summer, the Smith Center will host an NEH Summer Seminar aimed at college and university faculty, “Material Maps in the Digital Age.
 To learn more, visit the page NEH Summer Programs.
 Center staff also lead workshops in map study under in collaboration with the Newberry’s Programs for Teachers.